FxMorin/PistonLib/README.md

 - Blocks that can be placed on slime but break when the slime moves should not break if the block below has the `fused` sticky property
 - Piston block compression
 - Dual-sided piston
-- Expand the sticky block type API, so we don't just ignore all other blocks.
-E.x.
-Slime & Honey
 - Movable Block Entities
 - [Half Slime Blocks](https://www.curseforge.com/minecraft/mc-mods/redstoneplusplus) and Quarter Slime blocks
 - [Half Redstone Blocks](https://www.curseforge.com/minecraft/mc-mods/redstoneplusplus)